 Former superintendent Tom Burton shares how leaders can challenge assumptions and think differently to drive change.
 He discusses the importance of data, dissent, transparency, and authentic relationships in shaping culture.

-In this episode, you’ll learn how to tell a story by example and learn what not to do to make your stories more effective.
-Join this conversation with one of the best storytelling coaches.
+Neal Foard teaches us how to tell a story by example and learn what not to do to make your stories more effective.

 In an era of contentious board meetings and board elections, Dr. Melissa Thompson, former superintendent of Swallow School District, shows a smart, common-sense approach to helping school boards succeed with onboarding.

-The importance of strategizing, preparing and campaigning for a bond easily can fall to the wayside.
-Dale Scott has provided municipal advisory and election consulting services for California schools and community colleges for over 35 years.
+Dale Scott teaches the importance of strategizing, preparing and campaigning for a bond easily can fall to the wayside.

 Dr. Howard Fields and Dr. Darryl Diggs Jr. discuss EduOpenings.com, a website to help educators and districts streamline the job search process.

 In this conversation, Dr. Carmen Simon explores how to make your school communication and messages more memorable.
-You'll learn how to help your community to act on what they’ve heard from you.
+You will learn how to help your community act on what they have heard from you.